idptools/dodo/README.md

 and none of this takes away from it in *any way*.
 But for figures and presentations it's useful for disordered regions *look* like what they are.

-By default, DODO identifies each disordered region, predicts its end-to-end distance from sequence using ALBATROSS ([sparrow](https://github.com/idptools/sparrow)), repositions the folded domains as needed, and rebuilds the IDR to the predicted dimensions.
+By default, DODO identifies each disordered region and predicts its end-to-end distance from sequence — with ALBATROSS ([sparrow](https://github.com/idptools/sparrow)) when sparrow is installed, and an analytical scaling law otherwise — then repositions the folded domains as needed and rebuilds the IDR to the predicted dimensions.
 You can also ask for regions more compact or more expanded than predicted.
 And you can generate several conformers into one multi-model PDB, which in VMD looks *like* a simulation trajectory — to be very clear, it is **not** equivalent to a simulation, but it's